Mysticial/ProtoNTT/README.md

 **Motivation:**<br>
 ProtoNTT is an experiment to test the viability of the Small Primes NTT algorithm against the [y-cruncher project](http://www.numberworld.org/y-cruncher/).

 Historically, the Small Primes NTT has been a popular last-resort algorithm for extremely large multiplications where Floating-Point FFT is no longer viable.
-It is als onotorious for being slow.
+It is also notorious for being slow.
 But this has changed ever since Victor Shoup found an efficient way to perform a multiply-modulus using only 3 multiplications and no divisions.

 **Results:**<br>